HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/search/improving_search_quality/Optionsavailabletoimprovesearchquality/Applyingboostfactorstospecificfieldsmetadata.md

 # Applying boost factors to specific fields (metadata)

-The relevancy calculation does not account for is the structural information of the content and the informative weight of keywords stored in individual metadata fields.
+The relevancy calculation does not account for the structural information of the content and the informative weight of keywords stored in individual metadata fields.
 For example if a search term appears in the title of a document, its contribution to the relevance score should be higher than an occurrence of that search term somewhere in a sentence in the body text of that document.

 ![](../../../../images/Applyingboostfactorstospecificfields_1.png)